foss-xtensa/ndsplib-hifi1/README.md

-# HiFi_1_NDSP
+# HiFi1_NDSP
-NatureDSP Library for HiFi1 DSP cores
+NatureDSP Library for HiFi1 and HiFi1s DSP cores
+Note: Both HiFi1 and HiFi1s have single repository

 # The repo is organized as follows.